Quantitative Skills > Activities > Stream Characteristics Lab

 Part 2:

-For each of the rivers viewed in part 1, students are given elevation data, river distance data, and straight distance data.
+For each of the rivers viewed in part 1, students use Google Earth to calculate the distance of the river between two given elevations.
 They use the spreadsheet to calculate the gradient and the sinuosity of each river.
 They make a graph of Gradient vs. Sinuosity, and they use the graph to describe the relationship.

 Part 3:

 Students use the graph to predict the sinuosity of another river.
-They are given the elevation data for the Santa Clara River, from which they calculate the gradient.
+They are given a location on the Santa Ynez River and they use Google Earth to determine change in elevation and distance, from which they calculate the gradient.
 They use the graph to predict the sinuosity of the river.

 Part 4: